sdoboli/Lab8_CSC16_S21/README.md

  Congratulations!
 You are now ready to start your assignment.

 A)

 1) Open the lab1_1.cpp file using the visual studio code editor.
 Look at the code.
 2) Compile the lab1_1.cpp by typing: `make lab1_1`
 3) Add code for each comment line with add code.
-You can compile and run the program at any time with: make lab1_1  && ./lab1_1
+You can compile and run the program at any time with:
+	`make lab1_1  && ./lab1_1`
 4) When you finished, run the program with the following command.
-This will save the output of the file in a file called out_lab1_1
+This will save the output of the file in a file called out_lab1_1.
-		./lab1_1 |tee -a out_lab1_1
+	`./lab1_1 |tee -a out_lab1_1`
-	D) Update changes to your local repository
+5) Update changes to your local repository Type: `git status` You will see the following:
-	Type: git status

-	You will see the following:

 	On branch master
 	Your branch is up to date with 'origin/master'.